NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/warm_performance_tier/README.md

 in the volume, and then a separate thread for each file in that directory.
 The number of directory threads is controlled by the -t option.
 The number of reader threads is controlled by the -x option.
 Note that the script will spawn -x reader threads **per** directory thread.
-So, if you have 4 directory threads and 10 reader threads, you could have up to 40 reader threads running at one time.
+So for example, if you have 4 directory threads and 10 reader threads, you could have up to 40 reader threads running at one time.

 You can specify a FSx for ONTAP file system data endpoint and a volume name to the script and it will attempt to mount the volume if it isn't already.
 If it does mount it, it will mount it read-only and unmount when it is done.
-The script assume that the junction path is the same as the volume name.
+The script assumes that the junction path is the same as the volume name.
 If this isn't the case, then just mount the volume before running the script and provide the path to the mount point with the -d option.